toconuts/tjsif/README.md

     php bin/console cache:clear --env=prod

 #TODO LIST#
-* Project: add documents and profile picture to project

 * Project: query teachers without operation staff.
 * All: Flash message when user into attendance and new activities with confirm is added
-* All: change the place of edit and create button to the bottom
 * ALL: in edit page, display updated at and updated by
 * Member: change list of member of project in show. edit and create have almost done.
 * same as above sister of organization in show.